DojunPark/NLP_BigCamp_at_SNU/README.md

 # NLP_BigCamp_in_SNU
-Special Lectures for NLP in Seoul National University
+The 7th data sience boot camp BIG CAMP with big data institute of Seoul National University from Oct.
+22. 2019 to Oct.
+25. 2019 in Gaepo Digital Innovation Centre

 # Day 1